North Carolina beats Georgia Tech 10-2 for ACC title

 Danny Serretti chased Bartnicki with a single to left, and two batters later, McGee launched a homer off Jake Lee to the same seating section of the Triple-A Durham Bulls’ ballpark to put North Carolina up 5-1.

-Winning pitcher Hansen Butler (4-0), working for the third straight day, struck out two and walked two in 2 2/3 innings of relief of starter Connor Collio.
+Butler (4-0), working for the third straight day, struck out two and walked two in 2 2/3 innings of relief of starter Connor Collio.

+“Everyone just wanted to keep it rolling, and that’s really big on days like staff days when pitchers are pitching how they are,” reliever Joey Lancellotti said.

 Bartnicki (2-2) allowed hits to four of the six hitters he faced for Georgia Tech.

 Georgia Tech took a 1-0 lead with an unearned run in the third, with Jackson Webb scoring easily from third after Martorano’s pickoff throw kicked past Ike Freeman.

-The Yellow Jackets put just two more men on base the rest of the way.
+“We just didn’t have any answers for them,” Hall said.
+“Butler and Lancellotti just kept us off stride, and obviously, their home runs were big.
+Hitting those home runs, no defense for them.”